-Topic Plan Reference Issue Response Preferred Strategy Visitor accommodation strategy Policy 35 Include a separate policy to support new serviced accommodation proposals through new build or conversion.
+Topic Plan Issue Response Reference Preferred Strategy Visitor accommodation strategy Policy 35 Include a separate policy to support new serviced accommodation proposals through new build or conversion.
 Policy 35 includes a criterion directing new hotels to Centres or allows conversion of appropriate buildings in the countryside to this use.
 Other generic policies in the Plan will be used to consider the suitability of sites.
 The number of new hotels coming forward in the Park is very small.
 It is proposed to continue using the existing approach which has worked well to date.
-Visitor accommodation strategy Policy 35 a) Delete the word 'limited' from this criterion to allow consideration of proposals on a case by case basis.
-The approach is based on a study to assess the capacity of the landscape of the National Park to accommodate additional camping and caravanning development.
+Visitor Policy 35 a) Delete the word 'limited' The approach is based accommodation from this criterion to allow on a study to assess the strategy consideration of proposals on a case by case basis. capacity of the landscape of the National Park to accommodate additional camping and caravanning development.
 The word 'limited' is included in the policy to give a clear message on the level of additional development that is likely to be supported.
 Deletion of the word, as suggested would reduce the clarity of the approach.
-Visitor accommodation strategy Policy 35 e) Amend wording to use 'in or adjoining' Centres which will better protect the Special Qualities of the National Park.
-The wording of the policy replicates that used in Planning Policy Wales for employment and business sites in
+Visitor Policy 35 e) Amend wording to use 'in The wording of the accommodation or adjoining' Centres which policy replicates that strategy • accommodation Policy 35 e) accommodate additional camping and caravanning development.
+The word 'limited' is included in the policy to give a clea message on the level o additional development that is likely to be supported.
+Deletion of the word, as suggested would reduce the clarity of the approach.
+The wording of the